 - In a pan heat butter over medium heat, stirring continuously, for 5 minutes or until it turns nut brown in color.

-- In a medium sized bowl, whisk together all-purpose flour, matcha powder, cornstarch, baking soda, and salt.
+- In a medium sized bowl, sift together all-purpose flour, matcha powder, cornstarch, baking soda, and salt.
 Set aside.

-- In a large bowl, beat together the browned butter, cream cheese, brown sugar, and white sugar until combined and light in color.
+- In a large bowl, beat together the browned butter, cream cheese, brown sugar, and white sugar until combined and lightened in color.

 - Add eggs and vanilla extract.
-Beat for 1 to 2 minutes or until the mixture has lightened in color.
+Beat for 1 to 2 minutes or until the mixture is combined well.

 - Add the dry mixture (all-purpose flour, matcha powder, cornstarch, baking soda, and salt).
-Beat together until fully incorporated.
+Fold together until almost all the flour has been incorporated.

 - Take a scoop of dough (about 2 tablespoons) and flatten it into a round, thick, flat disk.
 Place on the prepared baking sheet.*These cookies do not spread but still need a little space between them.